sheilashehu/sheilashehu/README.md

 ## Hi there 👋

 ### 👩‍💻 My name is Sheila.
-I have studied for Telecommunications Engineering and now I am working as a Full Stack | Web3 Developer.
+I have studied for Telecommunications Engineering and now I am working as a Developer.

 ### 😄 I am from Albania and I am currently living near Miami.
 I love animals 🐶, pizza 🍕 and 📙reading books.